-The Yellowstone cutthroat trout of the upper Yellowstone River reproduce in June and July in the river's tributaries, many of which are severely dewatered during the Consequently, irrigation season. reproductive success can be limited in some years, particularly during dry years when irrigation demand exceeds the water supply.
-Ongoing work by DFWP has shown that tributary flow levels during the cutthroat spawning and periods influenced year-class rearing strengths of adult cutthroat in the main Yellowstone River, with dry years producing far fewer cutthroat than wet years.
-Densities of adult cutthroat were highest in Yellowstone River sections having the better quality (and least dewatered) spawning tributaries.
+The Yellowstone cutthroat trout of the upper Yellowstone River reproduce in June and July in the river's tributaries, many of which are severely dewatered during the irrigation season.
+Consequently, reproductive success can be limited in some years, particularly during dry years when irrigation demand exceeds the water supply.
+Ongoing work by DFWP has shown that tributary flow levels during the cutthroat spawning and rearing periods influenced year-class strengths of adult cutthroat in the main Yellowstone River, with dry years producing cutthroat than wet far fewer Densities of adult cutthroat were highest in Yellowstone River sections having the better quality (and least dewatered) spawning tributaries.
 Sections having tributaries supported fewer degraded cutthroat.